-Homo Faber is a first major cultural exhibition dedicated to European craftsmanship.
+Homo Faber is a major cultural exhibition dedicated to European craftsmanship.
 Highlighting the skills, knowledge and creativity of Europe’s finest artisans and designers Created by the Michelangelo Foundation for Creativity and Craftsmanship, its first edition took place in Venice during September 2018.
 Duvelleroy was invited to present its know-how.
 For that special occasion, four unique hand-fans were created with master craftsmen.
-Frédérick Gay is the master fan-maker of the House of Duvelleroy.
-Deeply knowledgeable on the subject of the House and the techniques of fan-making, he chose to honour the baroque aesthetic and Renaissance architecture by bringing together tradition and modernity : old and new materials mesh, such as bone for the frame, embroidered silk and lurex for the leaf.
+Expert fan-maker and deeply knowledgeable on the subject of the House, Frédérick Gay choose to honour the baroque aesthetic and Renaissance architecture by bringing together tradition and modernity : old and new materials mesh, such as antique bone for the frame, embroidered silk and tulle for the leaf.

 Exchanges are offered up to 15 days after your purchase

 Pay securely, by credit card or via Paypal